duccloud/take-home-assignment-fe/README.md

 # TODO APPS
-- This app was built using NextJs
+- This app is using:
+    - NextJs
+    - DaisyUI
+    - Tailwindcss
+    - Jsonoson-sever to deply a JSON server to run fake REST API online.

+- Online example on Vercel: https://take-home-assignment-fe-3f7w.vercel.app